justinnamilee/mojdoc/README.md

 ## Routes

 * `GET /`
-  Renders the welcome page and shows a file list discovered under `DOX`.
+  Renders the welcome page and shows a list of matching files discovered under `DOX`.

 * `GET /view/*doc`
   Renders a specific Markdown file.
-Only files within the `DOX` tree are allowed.
+From files within the `DOX` tree.

 * `GET /health`
   Returns `OK`.
 Useful for health checks.